-Classification of Liabilities as Current or Non-current (Amendment to IAS 1)
+Classification of Liabilities as Current or Non-current and Non-current Liabilities with Covenants (Amendment to IAS 1)

-The amendments to IAS1 provide a more general approach to the classification of liabilities based on the contractual arrangements in place at the reporting date.
-These amendments are effective for reporting periods beginning on or after January 1, 2023.
+The amendments to IAS1 provide a more general approach to the classification of liabilities based on the contractual arrangements in place at the reporting date and clarify how conditions with which an entity must comply within twelve months after the reporting period affect the classification of a liability.
+These amendments are effective for reporting periods beginning on or after January 1, 2024.